Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 5. Download the suitable sample database.

-In short, our task is to add the sub-report category total to the Footer Section of the Sales by Category sub-Report.
-Get that summary value of each category to the main report header.
+In short, our task is to add the sub-report category total to the Footer Section of the Sales by Category sub-report.
+Get the summary value of each category for the main report header.
 Calculate the percentage of each category of product sales value on Grand-Total Sales Value (or Percentage = Category Sales Value / Total Sales value of all Categories * 100).
-We can do this by adding a few text boxes on both reports and writing a few expressions in them.
+We can do this by adding a few text boxes to both reports and writing a few expressions in them.

 The Sub-Report Changes.